Singularity Categories of Locally Bounded Categories with Radical Square Zero: Preliminaries and background

-All categories are assumed to be $k-$linear, that is, skeletally small in which morphism sets are $k-$vector spaces and the compositions of morphisms are $k-$bilinear.
-An action of a group $G$ on a $k-$linear category $\cA$ is an automorphism of $\cA$.\\ Actions on linear categories.
-Let $\cA$ be a $k$-category with an action of a group $G$.
-The $G$-action is:
+All categories below are assumed to be skeletally small and $\kk$-linear.
+Let a group $G$ act on a $\kk$-category $\A$.
+The action is free if $gX\not\simeq X$ for every non-identity $g\in G$, and locally bounded if